bassamanator/Sovol-SV06-firmware/README.md

 ### Prepare the microSD Card for Flashing

 - Size: `8GB`.
-Accordinig to Sovol, the largest size that you can use is `16GB`.
+According to Sovol, the largest size that you can use is `16GB`.
 - File system: `FAT32`.
 - Must not contain any files *except* the firmware file.